BCIT-BAJA/BCIT-BAJA-DAQ/README.md

-Telemetry system for BCIT-BAJA, collecting strain across suspension of various parts of car as well as acceleration
+Telemetry system for BCIT-BAJA, collecting strain across suspension components of car as well as acceleration

 PART A -> MAINBOARD(collects analog signals and transmits to receiver)